Providing Services

 elements.

-Deep Reads / Writes
+Deep Reads and Writes

 CDS and the runtimes have advanced support for modeling and serving document-oriented data.
 The runtimes provide generic handlers for serving deeply nested document structures out of the box as documented in here.